 A powwow may seem like the perfect opportunity for photography, but there are instances where it may not be appropriate and considered disrespectful.

-When in doubt, ask the Emcee when it would be appropriate to snap a pic and listen for photo instructions during special songs and dances.
+When in doubt, ask the MC when it would be appropriate to snap a pic and listen for photo instructions during special songs and dances.
 Taking pictures of dancers as they are dancing in the circle during most songs is okay, but be sure to ask the dancers if its OK to snap a picture of them when they’re outside of the circle.

 What to Leave at Home